 Hmm, it looks like the odds are stacking against my trade idea.
 If you remember, my AUD/USD short is largely based on a bearish bias towards the Greek PSI announcement.

 First of all, it’s in my 2012 trading resolutions not to leave a trade open over the weekend.
-Not only that, it also looks like the Aussie bears aren’t too keen on dragging the currency lower.
+Not only that, but it also looks like the Aussie bears aren’t too keen on dragging the currency lower.
 A couple of hours ago Australia printed a worse-than-expected trade balance report, but AUD/USD only dropped by a couple of pips before testing the 1.0650 handle again.

 And if that’s not enough to make me skittish about shorting the Aussie, today is also an NFP Friday!

 Oh well, it looks like I might not follow up my NZD/USD win with another one for this week.
 But hey, there’s always next week, right?

 How about you?
 Has anyone shorted (and made profits) from AUD/USD this week?
 I’d love to hear from you!

 Good luck trading and happy weekend, forex fanatics!